 Range: Southeastern Canada and eastern United States

 Trivia: This spider and others in its family are named for their tent-like “nursery webs,” designed to protect the young spiderlings when they hatch.

 This family is nocturnal, spinning a silken cocoon-like structure to hide during the day and emerging to wander at night, mostly on or near the ground but very often in people’s houses.
 Recently, the subfamily Eutichuridae, formerly included in Miturgidae and which includes the Yellow and Agrarian Sac Spiders below, has been considered a separate family.

-Yellow sac spider
+Yellow sac spider (Cheiracanthium mildei)

 Ground spiders never construct a prey-catching web; instead they run down insects on the surface.
 Mostly nocturnal, they spend the day in a silken retreat.
 They are often found in leaf litter, or under rocks or logs.
 Their spinnerets are like tiny cylinders, somewhat widely spaced and often extending beyond the abdomen (visible from above).

 Description: A medium-sized spider.
 The female is 6 – 9 millimetres, the male 5 – 6 millimetres.
 The cephalothorax is dark reddish brown, usually with a broad light median stripe.
 The abdomen is dark grey with a white stripe on the back and an additional white spot at its posterior end.